-B Shaped Pregnant Belly - Causes and Clothing Tips
+B Shaped Pregnant Belly – Causes, Concerns & Support Tips

-Many body-shamers believe that D-bumps are more acceptable and beautiful, and these body-shamers include strangers, friends, and even family!
-Due to this reason, many mothers, who are plus-size, pregnant, and have a b belly pregnancy, consider dieting while pregnant to change their body shape and even slim when the doctor does not recommend it.
-But pregnant mothers with a B-shaped belly should remember that no matter what the shape of the belly is, bumps are beautiful, and you should let it be.
+Many body-shamers, including strangers, friends, and even family, believe that D-bumps are more acceptable and beautiful.
+Due to this reason, many mothers, who are plus-size, pregnant, and have a B belly pregnancy, consider dieting while pregnant to change their body shape when the doctor does not recommend it.
+But pregnant mothers with a B-shaped belly should remember that no matter what the shape of the belly is, bumps are beautiful.
 Weight is not the only factor that causes a B stomach when pregnant!
 Read on to find out more about a B-shaped pregnant belly!

 Bellies that are B-shaped are like the capital letter ‘B’.
 It is a B-belly when the middle of your stomach has a waistband so that the belly gets divided between the bottom and the top.
 B-shaped bellies have two curves instead of just one curve on the belly.
 A B-shaped belly during pregnancy is mainly seen in plus-size women.
 And, for plus-sized women, a baby bump can take longer to show.
 A B-shaped belly is not harmful to the baby or the mother and is just a variation of the usual D-shaped belly.